ajdiahi42/youtube_embed_adblock/README.md

-Replace YouTube video with embedded player to skip ads (tentative)
+Replace YouTube video with embedded player to avoid ads (tentative)